robertshepherdcpp/minesweeper/README.md

 # minesweeper

-The Mine Sweeper game made with C++
+The mine sweeper game made with C++